dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The area now known as Shropshire was part of the territory of the Celtic Cornovii tribe (they also occupied the areas now known as Cheshire, Staffordshire north Herefordshire and parts of the eastern areas of Wales - areas now known Flintshire, Powys and Wrexham).

 The capital of the tribe was most probably the Wrekin hill fort.
 The first mention of the tribe occurs in the works of Ptolemy in the 2nd Century AD.
-The origin of the name is unknown, but it may mean 'People of the Horn' referring to a horned god cult followed by the tribe.
+The origin of the name Cornovii is unknown, but it may mean 'People of the Horn' referring to a horned god cult followed by the tribe.

 <!--Type: Item-->
 # Date: Iron Age